[python, pip, packages, selenium]

 Updating packages

-In order to update already installed packages on your system use the following command in your terminal:
+To update an already installed package on your system, use the following command in your terminal:

 pip install --upgrade selenium